 A ripe avocado will be a little firm but yield when gently squeezed.
-Under ripe avocados are rock hard while overly ripe avocados will feel soft and mushy.
-If you buy under ripe avocados, simply leave them on the countertop for a few days or until they ripen.
+Under-ripened avocados are rock hard while overly ripe avocados will feel soft and mushy.
+If you buy avocados that aren’t yet ripe, simply leave them on the countertop for a few days or until they ripen.

 Rotisserie Chicken Recipes

 Who doesn’t love rotisserie chicken?
 Tender and savory and conveniently available at many grocery stores, rotisserie chicken is such a great starter for lots of quick and easy meals.

 You can use any cooked chicken for this chicken salad recipe, but I happened to have rotisserie chicken on hand and it worked like a dream.